 Pnyx Hill overlooks the Ancient Agora, directly to the west of the Acropolis and offers spectacular visibility both day and night.
 The earliest democratic assemblies in Athens occurred here dating back to 507BC after being moved from the Ancient Agora.
 The hill is easily accessible by foot from the inner suburb of Thissio and is a favoured point to take photos from during a full moon and for stargazing in the clear night skies above Athens.

-Photograph taken 120 minutes after sunset, 1/3 exposure time, focal length 66.
+Photograph taken 120 minutes after sunset.

 There is no better place to explore and capture the detail of the Acropolis and the Parthenon than climbing the archaeological site itself.
 The ancient city of the Acropolis includes the Parthenon, the Erechtheion, the Temple of Athena Nike and the Propylaea.